aenahr/uTutor/README.md

 * *Unique Account Creation*: First time users will be prompted to create an account with uTutor.
 View, edit, and share profiles with others!
 * *Scheduled Appointments with Tutors*: Users will be able to visit a Tutor's Profile page and schedule an appointment.
 Set a date, time and location for scheduled meetings - choose from public cafes, libraries, or even universities!
 * *Schedule Manager*: Manage all current, upcoming, and past schedules with our in-app schedule manager.
-Have the option to cancel or rescheudle with past tutors!
+Have the option to cancel or reschedule with past tutors!
 * *Favorite Tutors*: Save your favorite tutors with a click of a button.
 See all your favorited tutors on one page!
 * *Search for the Perfect Tutor*: uTutor's main goal is to pair you with tutors that's right for you.
 Search for a tutor based on where you live, what you want to be taught in, and even by a Tutor's ratings!
 We have a list and map feature available.
 * *Walk-In Tutors*: Users do not need to schedule appointments to be tutored! uTutor has a special feature, that allows tutors to work at any time with the walk-in feature; users can search the map for nearby, availble tutors.